-I conclude that the best estimate of λ based on the quasi-experimental design, after adjusting for exogeneity failures, is around 0.85.
+I conclude that the best estimate of $\lambda$ based on the quasi-experimental design, after adjusting for exogeneity failures, is around 0.85.
 This is near the middle of 0.6-1 range suggested by Rothstein's (2009) simulations, where CFR-I's original results pointed to the very top of that range.
 Moreover, it indicates a substantively important amount of bias.
-If we assume that biases are uncorrelated with true effects, $\lambda = 0.85$ implies that $V(b_j)/V(\mu_j) \approx 0.2$.
-Negative correlations would imply larger bias ratios - a correlation of -0.3 (Horvath, 2015) implies $V(b_j)/V(\mu_j) \approx 0.35$.
-As I discuss in Section V, even the smaller estimate is large enough to produce a non-trivial misclassification rate (25%) in VA-based evaluations and to create incentives for teachers to manipulate their assignments - by, e.g., refusing to teach classes that will hurt their VA scores - under high-stakes evaluations.
+If we assume that biases are uncorrelated with true effects, $\lambda = 0.85$ implies that $V(b_j) \approx 0.2V(\mu_j)$ .
+Negative correlations would imply larger bias ratios - a correlation of -0.3 (Horvath, 2015) implies $V(b_j) \approx 0.35V(\mu_j)$ .
+As I discuss in Section 5, even the smaller estimate is large enough to produce a non-trivial number of misclassifications in VA-based evaluations and to create incentives for teachers to manipulate their assignments - by, e.g., refusing to teach classes that will hurt their VA scores - under high-stakes evaluations.

-IV.
-Long-Run Effects
+4 Long-Run Effects

-The analysis thus far indicates that VA scores are moderately biased by student sorting, with forecast bias around 15% and teacher-level bias of 20-35%.
+The analysis thus far indicates that VA scores are moderately biased, in both the forecast and the teacher-level senses, by student sorting.
 CFR-II's subsequent analysis of the effects of teacher VA on students' longer-run outcomes, such as college graduation or earnings, is predicated on CFR-I's conclusion of unbiasedness.
 Accordingly, I revisit the CFR-II study here.

 CFR-II present two types of analyses of longer-run outcomes.
-First, for all of the outcomes they consider, they show "cross-class comparisons," simple regressions of class-level mean long-run outcomes on the teacher's predicted VA.
-Second, for a few outcomes, they also present quasi-experimental analyses akin to those explored above.
+First, for all of the outcomes they consider they show "cross-class comparisons," simple regressions of class-level mean long-run outcomes on the teacher's predicted VA.
+Second, for a few outcomes they also present quasi-experimental analyses akin to those explored above.
 I reproduce both.
-I begin in Subsection IV.A with a discussion of the identification problem and CFR-II's observational strategy.
-I then present, in Subsection IV.B, estimates of the long-run effects of North Carolina teachers, focusing on the sensitivity to the selection of controls and to the estimation strategy.
+I begin in Subsection 4.1 with a discussion of the identification problem and CFR-II's observational strategy.
+I then present, in Subsection 4.2, estimates of the long-run effects of North Carolina teachers, focusing on the sensitivity to the selection of controls and to the estimation strategy.

-A. Methods
+4.1 Methods

-Following CFR-II, I focus on models for τ_j , the reduced-form impact of a single teacher j on her student's long-run outcomes, not controlling for prior or subsequent teachers.
-CFR-II's parameter of interest is the covariance between τ_j and the teacher's test score impact, rescaled as $m_j \equiv \mu_j/\sigma_j$ where σ_j is the standard deviation of μ_j :
+Following CFR-II, I focus on models for $\tau_j$ , the reduced-form impact of a single teacher j on the student's long-run outcomes, not controlling for prior or subsequent teachers.
+CFR-II's parameter of interest is the covariance between $\tau_j$ and the teacher's test score impact, rescaled as $m_j \equiv \mu_j/\sigma_j$ (where $\sigma_j$ is the standard deviation of $\mu_j$ ):

-(4) $$\kappa \equiv cov\left(m{i}, \tau{i}\right),$$
+$$\kappa \equiv cov\left(m_i, \, \tau_i\right),\tag{4}$$